17 Employee Wellness Program Ideas and Tips to Increase Engagement

 However, this is not really good enough because the employees who are smoking are still damaging their health.
 This, in turn, degrades their overall performance in the workplace.

 That is why a smoke-free policy needs to be issued throughout the entire workplace with no designated smoking areas whatsoever.
 On top of that, cessation materials need to be made freely available to employees which will help teach them how to quit smoking altogether.

 You don’t have to force it on them, but just make it readily available to all employees in case they do want to quit.
 Among the different health and wellness program ideas, this one can be challenging for smokers.
 Communicate you intentions clearly and often.
 Make sure all your employees know they are valuable contributors to your worksites success.

-Here are 18 more suggested wellness program activities and wellness tips for the workplace any company can do.
+Want more employee wellness program ideas and tips?
+Here are 18 more suggested wellness program activities for the workplace any company can do.